antonarhipov/sonic-byte/sonic-byte-tutorial/src/part3/song-structure.md

 ## The Standard Sections

-Most tracks in *Synthetic Apocalypse* follow this structure:
+Most tracks in *Sonic Byte* follow this structure:

 ```
 INTRO → BUILD → MAIN A → BREAK → MAIN B/PEAK → OUTRO